angrocki/robot_localization/README.md

 #### 5. Resampling the particles in the point cloud based on their weights

-To resample the particles, we used a normal distribution based on the weights of the particles currently in the particle cloud.
+To resample the particles, we used a distribution based on the weights of the particles currently in the particle cloud.
 To each new particle, we added noise to their pose.
 Intuitively, we knew that adding too much noise would cause an ineffective filter, as would adding too little noise.
 We determined our